lanewinfield/centmo/README.md

-Centmo
+Spam
 =====

-Pay people by the penny.
+Pay someone the most annoying way possible, through as many payments as the Venmo API will allow.

 ```sh
 venmo pay @lanewinfield 23.19 "I hate you"